MicrosoftDocs/azure-docs/articles/app-service/containers/quickstart-html.md

 [!INCLUDE [app-service-linux-preview](../../../includes/app-service-linux-preview.md)]

-[Web App](app-service-linux-intro.md) on Linux provides a highly scalable, self-patching web hosting service using the Linux operating system.
+[Web Apps for Containers](app-service-linux-intro.md) provides a highly scalable, self-patching web hosting service using the Linux operating system.
 This quickstart shows how to deploy a basic HTML+CSS site to Azure Web Apps for Containers.
 You create the web app using the [Azure CLI](https://docs.microsoft.com/cli/azure/get-started-with-azure-cli), and you use Git to deploy the HTML content to the web app.

 ![Home page of sample app](media/quickstart-html/hello-world-in-browser-az.png)